JuliaLang/julia/CONTRIBUTING.md

 built and incorporate them automatically.
 You only need to rebuild Julia if you made code-changes that Revise cannot handle.

-For convenience, there are also `test-revise-*` targets for every `test-*` target that use Revise to load any modifications to Base into the current process before running the corresponding test.
+For convenience, there are also `test-revise-*` targets for every [`test-*` target](https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md#running-specific-tests) that use Revise to load any modifications to Base into the current system image before running the corresponding test.
 This can be useful as a shortcut on the command line (since tests aren't always designed to be run outside the runtest harness).